 Sentinel node examination

-Lymph fluid drains from the breast tumour area to the axilla (armpit).
-The first lymph nodes in the lymph duct routes stop and eat cancer cells and they are called sentinel nodes.
-They are marked with isotope mapping by injecting technetium isotope into the breast tissues before the operation.
+Sentinel node research provides important information about the prevalence of cancer.
+The sentinel nodes are marked by the so-called isotope mapping i.e. injecting technetium isotope into the breast tissues before the operation.
 The isotope is then detected during the operation using a gamma detector.

 Preparation of isotope Technetium for sentinel node procedure

 Based on the sentinel node biopsy, the prevalence classification of cancer and which combination of treatments is chosen for the patient can be determined, i.e., whether surgery, radiotherapy, and chemotherapy are required for treatment.

 Previously, a frozen section analysis of the sentinel nodes was done during surgery.
 Nowadays, the removed sentinel nodes are carefully examined by a pathologist after the surgery.
 If in the examination it is found that the disease is more extensive than expected, a new operation is required to remove the axillary lymph nodes.
 The need for a second surgery is very rare.

 If the sentinel nodes are healthy, the armpit is also healthy and an axillary lymph node dissection is not needed.
 If there are metastases in the sentinel nodes, lymph nodes in a specific area (Level I and Level II) are removed from the armpit.
 By adding radiation therapy to this removal of the lymph nodes in the armpit, the armpit is usually able to heal.